sentinel-hub/custom-scripts/planet/analysis_ready_planetscope/forest_vitality_index_canopy_cover/index.md

 ## General description

 This script enhances the [Forest Vitality Index (FVI)](../forest_vitality_index/index.md) by incorporating a canopy cover filter.
-It combines Analysis Ready PlanetScope imagery with Canopy Cover data from the Forest Carbon Monitoring dataset to produce a more accurate forest vitality assessment that focuses exclusively on areas with significant tree coverage.
+It combines Analysis Ready PlanetScope imagery with the Canopy Cover layer from the Forest Carbon Monitoring dataset to produce a more accurate forest vitality assessment that focuses exclusively on areas with significant tree coverage.
 By filtering with a minimum canopy cover threshold (default 25%), the script removes non-forest or sparse vegetation areas from the analysis.

 ## Details of the script